Android-for-Python/Android-for-Python-Users/README.md

 Here are some [very detailed signing instructions](https://gist.github.com/Guhan-SenSam/fa4ed215ef3419e7b3154de5cb71f641).

-If you are updating an app in the store, you **must have** the same keystore that was previously used to submit the app to the store.
-Check that the key values are exported (see links above) as this is how the keys are passed to Buildozer.
+If you are **updating** an app in the store, you **must have** the same keystore that was previously used to submit the app to the store.
+Export the four keystore values in the same way as you did after you first created them.
+Check that the key values are exported (`env | grep _KEY`) as this is how the keys are passed to Buildozer.

 ## Build the release